ausdigital/ausdigital.github.io/index.md

 Electronic Document Exchange (EDI) is nothing new but has traditionally been complex, expensive, and implemented as hub-based and incompatible "islands of automation".
 Participants often have to connect to many traditonal EDI hubs in order to interact with their trading partners.
 This site defines an alternative **peer-to-peer** document exchange framework that is semantically equivalent (and therefore interoperable) with legacy EDI but is based on modern and ubiquitous internet protocols such as REST, JSON, and OIDC.
 The result is a simpler, cheaper, and more secure framework.

-All specification development is done as an open community processes based around the GitHub collaborative development environment using a transparent [governance model](/pages/governance-model.md) where any stakeholder is free to participate.
+All specification development is done as an open community processes based around the [GitHub](https://github.com/ausdigital) collaborative development environment using a transparent [governance model](/pages/governance-model.md).
+You can [help with development](https://github.com/ausdigital) or [join the conversation](http://chat.ausdigital.org/), or just [keep yourself infomrmed](http://eepurl.com/ctZ6hf).

-* To contribute to the open development effort or keep a close watch on our work, please join the slack channel and github team for any of the technical or semantic specifications.
-* To keep yourself informed, just sign up for our spam free <a href="http://eepurl.com/ctZ6hf">AusDigital general announcement</a> newsletter.

 ## How it Works

 Unlike single provider APIs (eg google or facebook), a B2B community needs all businesses to implement the same interface so that the same document format (e.g. an invoice) can be sent from any business to any other business.
+It also needs a way to discover the service end point ofr any specifci business.
 The diagram shows how it works.
-The technical and semantic specifications are positioned on the diagram via the blue and green tags.
+The Ausdigital technical and semantic specifications are positioned on the diagram via the blue and green tags.

 ![Framework Diagram](images/AusDigitalHomepage.png)